 and your voice; reading prevents unwelcome eye contact and guarantees a

-also offer the added benefit of associating the pleasing tones of human voices (the
+will also offer the added benefit of associating the pleasing tones of human

-feeders allow cats to perform natural and necessary behaviors like
+puzzle feeders allow cats to perform natural and necessary behaviors like

 scratching, "hunting" and playing.
 Climbing surfaces and toys (those fur